Cenotes in Tulum: Dive into the Ultimate Traveler’s Experience

 - Subway cenotes: These cenotes are completely underground in a cave system and have no natural light to illuminate the cenote water.
 Cenote Choo-Ha, near the ruins of Coba, and Cenote Xkeken, near Valladolid, are beautiful subway cenotes in the Yucatan Peninsula.

-These are the best Tulum Cenotes – we think they are an important part of any travel plan to Tulum or Yucatan!
+These are the best cenotes in Tulum Mexico – we think they are an important part of any travel plan to Tulum or Yucatan!

 1- Gran Cenote Tulum